gniewomir/betting-rec-task/docs/ADD-typeorm-over-prisma.md

   * I know I can get tests enclosed in transaction for parallel testing running in TypeORM
   * There were attempts to do the same for Prisma, but topic is notoriously tricky, and checking it out is outside scope of this recruitment task
 * Maturity
   * TypeORM mature but it's future is unclear
+    * Changes in Governance give some hope though
-  * On the market for the last 7 years
+  * Prisma is the market for the last 7 years
+    * But most useful parts related to raw queries are still experimental
     * TypedSQL a year or two?

 Overall impression is, that Prisma solves problems for fast prototyping, but for production problems it offers half-baked solutions, that work reliably only with assumption that you are doing simple things in a simple way or are willing to work around limitations.